 About the pest

-RIFA is an exotic invasive ant and an environmental pest.
+Fire ants are an exotic invasive ant and an environmental pest.

 The ant is native to South America.
 It has spread to the United States, China, Taiwan, Japan, the Philippines and Australia.